 IRS Asset Seizure Help

-For example, they can seize your vehicle and sell it to pay off your tax debt.
+For example, they can seize your vehicle and sell it to pay off your tax liability.
 You likely worked hard for everything you have and you don’t want to see your prized possessions taken and sold.
 There are ways to avoid the loss of your property, but it starts with making the decision to contact an IRS attorney for help with IRS asset seizure.

 Why Types of Property Can the IRS Seize?